BrockDSL/ArcGIS-Geocoding/README.md

 ## Setup Instructions
 In preparation for this tutorial, you will need an organizational account.
 As a Brock University affiliate, you already have such an account.
 The first part of the tutorial will outline steps for accessing the software using your Brock credentials.
 [Video instructions](https://youtu.be/GqH4UHTUf2s).

 **NOTE:** ArcGIS Pro is a Windows-based software and will NOT run on a Mac computer unless you have Parallels or Bootcamp installed.
-Contact Campus ITS in the Campus Bookstore for more information.
+Contact Campus ITS in the Campus Store for more information.

 **NOTE:** Brock University has a site license for ArcGIS Pro.
 Therefore, you may download and install the software on any Windows machines for academic and research purposes.
 ArcGIS Pro can be found on any PC across campus.
 The Map, Data & GIS Library also has a special Alienware PC for use by the Brock community.